 No textbooks are required for this course.
 Assigned articles will be available in Canvas.

-Deana Davalos is an associate professor in the Cognitive Neuroscience Program at Colorado State University.
+Deana Davalos is a professor in the Cognitive Neuroscience Program in the Department of Psychology at Colorado State University.
 She received her bachelor’s degree in psychology from Texas A&M University and her M.S. and Ph.D. degrees in counseling psychology from Colorado State University.

 Dr. Davalos completed her predoctoral internship at Yale University School of Medicine in neuropsychological assessment and outpatient services, and her postdoctoral fellowship through the Developmental Psychobiology Research Group at the University Of Colorado School Of Medicine.
-Her research has focused on a wide range of psychopathology, including schizophrenia, personality disorders, and mild traumatic brain injury to better understanding the cognitive development of newborns to older adults.
+Her research has focused on a wide range of psychopathology, including schizophrenia, mild traumatic brain injury and aging (both healthy and pathological) to better understanding the cognitive development of newborns to older adults.

 Dr. Davalos is the director of the Aging Clinic of the Rockies and part of an interdisciplinary research program on campus focused on better understanding the aging process called the Enriched Environments for Healthy Aging Brains team.